YashJA-dev/HeadLines/README.md

  - Worked With (Google News) REST API and sqLite databse using sqflite package

-- can also work offline mobile internet connection is not avilable
+- can also work offline when mobile internet connection is not avilable

 ## UserInterface (UI)